Sel-en-ium/DigitalItalicOpticalCharacterRecognition/README.md

 ###Descriptions (WIP)
 #####Space.png:
 Should be line height (as all character images should be).
 Should be the width that the space takes up.
+#####PossibleTextColors.png:
+Each pixel of color in this image will be assumed to be a possible text color.
+If a character is a color not included here it will not be found.
 #####CharacterFolder:
 Folder - you can make folders with your own names with the following structure, they are loaded dynamically.
 They should contain all characters you wish to load [except for the space character].
 #####NameConfig.txt: